ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 <img src="topicsAndEvents.png" height="630px">

 ### Step4 -  data recovery considerations for this demonstration build
-At this point the pattern for data recovery after a microservice failure is understaood in principle, but specific recovery demonstartion after a failure is out of scope at this point.
+At this point the pattern for data recovery after a microservice failure is understood in principle, but specific recovery demonstration after a failure is out of scope at this point.